heronyang/airport-simulation/asset2/README.md

     from IPython.core.debugger import Tracer; Tracer()()

+Also, please refer to our [Google Map](https://drive.google.com/open?id=1votbJbKKRUF5gDumno4GXOxVLAE&usp=sharing) for debugging the details.

 ### Units

 For consistency, following units are used everywhere in the code:

     Time: second
     Length: ft

+### Cache

+Routing table calculated by the routing expert will be cached at `cache/` so please make sure all the objects in routing table can be dumped into binary file using `pickle`.
+Ex. logger can't be dumped.